Pomax/BezierInfo-2/docs/chapters/catmullconv/content.en-GB.md

 # Bézier curves and Catmull-Rom curves

-Taking an excursion to different splines, the other common design curve is the [Catmull-Rom spline](https://en.wikipedia.org/wiki/Cubic_Hermite_spline#Catmull.E2.80.93Rom_spline), which unlike Bézier curves pass _through_ each control point, so they offer a kind of "nuilt-in" curve fitting.
+Taking an excursion to different splines, the other common design curve is the [Catmull-Rom spline](https://en.wikipedia.org/wiki/Cubic_Hermite_spline#Catmull.E2.80.93Rom_spline), which unlike Bézier curves pass _through_ each control point, so they offer a kind of "built-in" curve fitting.

 In fact, let's start with just playing with one: the following graphic has a predefined curve that you manipulate the points for, and lets you add points by clicking/tapping the background, as well as let you control "how fast" the curve passes through its point using the tension slider.
 The tenser the curve, the more the curve tends towards straight lines from one point to the next.